data-integrations/wrangler/docs/directives/decode.md

 new applications that do not have legacy restrictions because it allows the manipulation of objects with text editors.

-The `decode` directive generates a new column with a name following the format of `<column>_decode_<type>`.
+The DECODE directive generates a new column with a name following the format of `<column>_decode_<type>`.

 Different column values are handled following these rules: